placrosse/kodo/benchmark/README.rst

 This folder and it's sub-folders contain all necessary binaries and scripts to

 * run and plot benchmarks of Kodo on your local machine
-* plot benchmarks from Steinwurfs benchmark database
+* plot benchmarks from Steinwurf's benchmark database

 Scripts for plotting database results are located in their respective benchmark folders.
 E.g., to see plots related to throughput, go to ``throughput`` folder